ArshiaSaleem98/Phone-Catalogue-App/README.md

 - Access the Application:http://localhost:9090/

-## Running the Application on Google Cloud Platform using Cloud Run
+## Running the Application on Google Cloud Platform using Cloud Run (serverless)

 ### Prerequisites